To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following three-step process.

 - Proof of Canadian citizenship: copy of passport (valid for the duration of the scholarship); a baptism certificate is not accepted as proof of Canadian citizenship.

-- Copy of official transcripts: an official transcript of the highest post-secondary studies completed (academic records including colleges and CÉGEPs) and a transcript of studies in progress (if applicable).
+- Copy of official transcripts: an official transcript of the highest post-secondary studies completed (including colleges and CÉGEPs) and an official transcript of studies in progress (if applicable).

 - Study or research proposal: an essay describing your study or research plan (maximum two pages).